atwing/atwing.github.io/_posts/2017-07-24-assistant-on-pi.markdown

 </figure>

 <br><br>
-Feel free to post questions/comments/suggestions, let me know if you run into any trouble!
+Feel free to post questions/comments/suggestions and let me know if you run into any trouble!